our clinical studies

 Link to 2025 Pres Release

-The results of the DIAMANT & SAPHIR studies will be used to refine the phase 1b/2a clinical study protocols planned with CIL001, Cilcare’s lead candidate for the treatment of cochlear synaptopathy, clinically characterized by speech-in-noise intelligibility deficit in the presence of normal audiometric thresholds.
+The results of the DIAMANT and SAPHIR studies will be used to refine the phase 1b/2a clinical study protocols planned with CIL001, Cilcare’s lead candidate for the treatment of cochlear synaptopathy, clinically characterized by speech-in-noise intelligibility deficit in the presence of normal audiometric thresholds.

-Upcoming Phase 2A interventional trials with CIL001
+Upcoming Phase 2a interventional trials with CIL001

-Cilcare is actively advancing the clinical development of CIL001 with 3 Phase 1b/2a trials aimed at addressing cochlear synaptopathy in different patient populations.
+Cilcare is actively advancing the clinical development of CIL001 with three Phase 1b/2a trials aimed at addressing cochlear synaptopathy in different patient populations.
 These studies will assess the safety and efficacy of CIL001, administered through a single intratympanic injection:

 Study #2: focuses on restoring the connection of auditory Synapses in patients with Parkinson’s and Alzheimer’s diseases with speech-in-Noise intelligibility deficit